Skip to main content

 Genetic Information Nondiscrimination Act (GINA) Prohibits discrimination based on genetic information and restricts the collection of such information.
 Genetic privacy and non-discrimination

 The legal challenges to the EEOC’s wellness program regulations have further complicated the issue.
-These challenges have raised fundamental questions about the scope of the agency’s authority and the proper interpretation of the ADA’s “voluntary” program exception.
+These challenges have raised fundamental questions about the scope of the agency’s authority and the proper interpretation of the ADA’s “voluntary” employee health program exception.
 The ongoing nature of these legal battles creates a climate of uncertainty for employers and makes it difficult to design and implement wellness programs that are both effective and legally compliant.

 The legal framework for wellness incentives is a complex tapestry woven from multiple federal statutes and regulations.